Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP ELEVEN: Spoon the chocolate ganache into the center of the pie and carefully smooth it out into a circle in the center of the pie.

-You do not want to spread it all the way to the edges of your buckeye pie.
 You will want to leave about a 1 to 1½-inch border where you can still see the peanut butter filling.

 chocolate ganache spread on top of the peanut butter filling

-STEP TWELVE: Refrigerate your buckeye pie for 6 hours or up to overnight before slicing and serving.
-This pie is best served after it has fully chilled.
+STEP TWELVE: Refrigerate your buckeye pie for six hours or up to overnight before slicing and serving.

 PRO TIP: